 After hanging them up we chose to cut the main artery on either side of the neck.
 This ensures the bird bleeds out well for cleaner meat and is humane.
 The nervous system causes them to flop and flap a bit so stay clear until they stop so you don’t get flogged.

 Next we scalded them in a drum filled with water over a fire.
 Scalding causes the feathers to loosen up so that they can be plucked.We regulated the temperature by adding cooler water or stoking the fire depending on what our goal was.
 Turkeys should be scalded at 145-150 degrees.

 Now that they were scalded we hung them up again by the feet and began plucking.
 Once we had most of the feathers out we moved them to a table for further plucking and cleaning as well as removing the innards, head, and feet.
 After they were clean we placed them in a chill tank of cold water.

 Once the turkeys were all plucked and clean we packaged them in poultry shrink bags.
 This is done by placing the bird into the bag and dipping it into 180 degree water. and then seal the bag with a twist tie.
 I don’t have any pictures of this part because I was quite involved in the process.

 The turkeys ranged from 12lbs to 21 lbs with most of them being about 17lbs.
 Now we have beautiful, healthy turkeys ready to freeze, eat, and sell.

-Here is the step by step video on how to butcher a turkey (we also use a plucker in the video):
+Here is our step by step video on how to butcher a turkey (we also use a plucker in the video):